hubert-wojtowicz/Google-KickStart-competition/2020-round-c/perfect-subrarray-10pts-19pts/notes.md

     `0 <= Sk <= sum(A[0...i]) - min(sum(A[0...i-1]))`, solving that inequality for provided `i` we can reason set of `k` collection
 - using that restricted `k` collection we can find all possible contigious sum ending at i-index being sum of perfect square
 - we sum number of `P(sum(A[0...i]) - Sk)` for each `i=1,..,N` for resolved from ineqation `k`, this way we get answer to test set

+# Implementation language
+This was first time when I was unable to provide solution in python as it appeared too slow.
+Thanks to more control over memory allocation I provide solution in C++ language.
+Maybe this is the sign to switch to this language.